The Ultimate Alaska Cruise Packing List (2020)

 ☐ Casual shirts / button downs - These can double as your base top and for loungewear!
 On the cruise ship, you can get away with wearing casual tees.
 You can also pack some button downs which are dressier for dinners.

 ☐ Lightweight sweaters / fleece - For your mid-layer (warmth), pack at least 2 sweaters.
 You’ll want something lightweight but still thick enough to keep you warm.
-Try this merino sweater which is more comfy than a wool sweater!
-You can also go for a fleece top (like this Columbia one) which locks in heat effectively.
+Try a merino sweater, which is more comfy than a wool sweater!
+You can also go for a fleece top which locks in heat effectively.

 ☐ Thermal bottoms - For moms, go for thermal leggings which can be worn under joggers, skirts or shorts.
 Dads can go for thermal fleece pants or hiking pants.
 These are great when you have glacier or snow excursions too.